jfacorro/system-design-interview/README.md

 **Clarify the constraints and identify the user cases**

 Spend a few minutes questioning the interviewer and agreeing on the scope of the system.
-Remember to make sure you know all the requirements the interviewer didn't tell your about in the beginning.
+Remember to make sure you know all the requirements the interviewer didn't tell you about in the beginning.

 User cases indicate the main functions of the system, and constraints list the scale of the system such as requests per second, requests types, data written per second, data read per second.

 **High-level architecture design**

 Sketch the important components and the connections between them, but don't go into some details.
 Usually, a scalable system includes webserver (load balancer), service (service partition), database (master/slave database cluster plug cache).

 **Component design**

 For each component, you need to write the specific APIs for each component.
 You may need to finish